guittari/3D-Microscopy-Metadata-Standards-3D-MMS/README.md

 ## Overview
 The goal of this work is to eliminate issues found by manually entering connectomic data for our desired query.
-The metadata fields are organized into categories: projects,collections,experiments,and channels.
+The metadata fields are organized into categories: projects, collections, experiments, and channels.

 ### Configuration file
 A `config.yaml` file is provided where a user can specify input files and categories for the Data Conversion and Validator scripts.
 Parameters corresponding to each script are as follows: